-Dylan provides for this extensibility without having to write the accessor functions up front.
+Dylan provides for this extensibility without having to write the accessor functions yourself.
 Consider a simple Dylan class:

 define class <vehicle> (<object>)